 As severe storms become regular occurrences across Canada, consumers may find their home insurance rates increasing — or they may face challenges finding coverage for their properties.

-Floods and fires tend to be the biggest threats to Canadian communities; both can affect home and auto insurance rates.
-But it’s flooding that is the costliest disaster year-over-year.
-The average cost of a flooded residential basement claim is more than $40,000.
+Floods and fires tend to be the biggest threat to Canadian communities; both can affect home and auto insurance rates.
+According to the Intact Centre on Climate Adaptation, flooding is the costliest disaster year-over-year with the cost of a flooded residential basement claim averaging more than $40,000.

-As you can imagine, if the cost of property claims continues to rise, home insurance premiums are sure to follow.
+If the cost of property claims continues to rise, home insurance premiums are sure to follow.
 So, what can homeowners do to reduce the risk of weather-related events on their properties?

 Begin by reviewing your home insurance policy.
 For example, do you have adequate coverage for all perils such as floods?
 What is excluded?
 Damage by floodwater is not typically covered in a standard home insurance policy, which is why you should ensure you have optional enhancements added to your policy for overland flooding and sewer backup coverage.
 It never hurts to have a chat with your insurance agent or broker and ask for details about your policy.

 How to floodproof your property

 Taking preventative measures can help mitigate your home’s flood risk, including:

 - Ensure your home’s eavestroughs are free of blockages.

 - Keep the downspouts pointing away from your house.